Nessvah/ICARUS/src/utils/validation/README.md

 - username: Validates usernames for alpha-numeric characters and length constraints.
 - zipCode: Checks if an zipCode contains required format.
 - phoneNumber: Validates phone number formats.
-- URL: Ensures URLs follow http or https schemes.
+- url: scheme of http or https
-- Date: Validates date strings against the ISO 8601 format.
+- date: ISO 8601 format
-- Number: Checks for numeric input.
-- Float: Validates that the input is a number.
-It does not differentiate between integers and float numbers.
-- Integers: validates that the input is an integer.
-This means the number must not have a fractional component.
-- String: Validates string inputs.

   Each method returns a validation result, which can be either a success or an error message detailing why the validation failed.

 ## "validation.js" file